 During the Preparation tasks, for example, context is populated with various settings, such as available ports, Magento version,

 cma.jsconfiguration, etc, and the data is then used in later tasks.
 This approach simplifies the data flow and makes it easy for us to focus on one thing at a time, instead of doing multiple operations within each task.

 This is the first group of tasks that are executed once you run Create Magento App.
 Tasks of this group perform various checks to validate that the necessary requirements are met and set up your machine to be ready for installation.

 Create Magento App uses

-Composer under the hood and we have a task that is responsible for validating that all of them are installed on the machine and are ready to run, including their dependencies.
+Dockerunder the hood and we have a task that is responsible for validating that it is installed on the machine and is ready to run.
 Below will be the list of tasks that are responsible for preparation.

 Create Magento App works with a lot of data and we don't want to run all of the operations each time the project is started, this is why some of the settings are cached for further use.
 This task is responsible for validating the presence of the cache folder.